polypressure/gcx/README.md

 % giftcard_market -a input-with-errors.txt

 # If you give it the "-p" option, the program will display
-# a progres bar.
+# a progress bar.
 This is mainly useful for large input sets.
 #
 # This only works when you give filenames as command-line
 # arguments.
 When reading from STDIN, you just get a